DISIC/politique-de-contribution-open-source/gouvernance.en.md

 All contributions are welcome.
 They are made via a *pull request* on the branch `next` which is the branch of the next version of the policy.

-* pull request with **major** changes must be approved by at least three ministerial organizations and the ANSSI.
+* pull request with **major** changes must be approved by at least three other ministerial organizations and the ANSSI.

-* pull requests with **minor** changes must be approved by at least one departmental organization.
+* pull requests with **minor** changes must be approved by at least one other departmental organization.

 All maintainers have the ability to merge *pull requests* on the `next` branch.
 If several maintainers belong to the same department, their validation only counts for one organization.